Demystifying Bonds: Your Ultimate Handbook To Understanding Different Bond Types

 • Interest income may be taxable.

-How To Invest: Investing in government bonds can be done through various channels, including banks, post offices, and stock exchanges.
-You can purchase them in primary market offerings or buy them from the secondary market.
+How To Invest: You can invest in government bonds through various channels, including banks, post offices, and stock exchanges.
+You can purchase them in primary market offerings or from the secondary market.

 Corporate bonds are debt securities issued by companies to raise capital.
 These bonds are an essential part of the corporate financing ecosystem.
 By investing in corporate bonds, individuals lend money to corporations in exchange for regular interest payments and the return of principal at maturity.